Quantum optical coherence: From linear to nonlinear interferometers: Conclusions

 \section{Conclusions}

-In summary, we introduced a meaningful classification system for interferometers according to their degree of nonlinearity.
+In summary, we introduced a meaningful classification system for interferometers according to their degree of nonlinearity, and we carried out a comparative study of the impact of the degree of nonlinearity on coherence properties of quantum light.
 The degree of nonlinearity is particularly important when attempting to identify the generation, manipulation, and detection stages of any interferometeric setup.
-It was shown, for example, that one should consider the nonlinear interferometer as a single, albeit complicated, generation stage.
+It was shown, for example, that one should consider the nonlinear interferometer as a single, albeit complicated, generation stage, as explored previously \cite{YurkePRA1986}.
 Such insight reveals that one would expect the singles and coincidence count rates to be identical, as was indeed measured, because of the pairwise generation that characterizes PDC systems.
 Furthermore, when optimizing the visibility in the nonlinear interferometer, one needs to consider that the interferometer delay should be set to maximize interference between the possibility of generating photons in either the preparer or the analyzer.
 This means that the nonlinear interference perfectly happens when the temporal walk-off between two possible photons from the first preparer stage is elaborately compensated in the middle of the second analyzer stage.

-A number of instructive examples were chosen to highlight some of the properties of interferometers within different classes.
-The corresponding theory for each case was presented and the expected singles and coincidence counts were described.
-Previous theory was expanded upon in order to accurately describe the results of experimental measurements for the case of the nonlinear interferometer.
+A number of instructive examples were chosen to highlight some of the coherence properties of interferometers within different classes.
+The corresponding theory for each case was presented and the expected singles and coincidence number were described.
+Previous theory was expanded upon to accurately describe the results of experimental measurements for the case of the nonlinear interferometer.

 To experimentally investigate the theoretical predictions, an innovative experimental design was developed.
-Through simple rotation of a pair of wave plates, it is possible to configure the device as either a semi-nonlinear interferometer or a nonlinear one.
-The folded geometry ensures that the preparer and the analyser stages are as identical as possible.
+Through simple rotation of a pair of wave plates, it is possible to configure the device as either a seminonlinear interferometer or a nonlinear one.
+The folded geometry ensures that the preparer and the analyzer stages are as identical as possible.
 Furthermore, this experimental setup exploits a nonlinear waveguide as the core component, thereby increasing the strength of the nonlinear interaction and opening up the possibility for more complicated future devices in integrated architectures \cite{LuoSA2019}.